syncfusion-content/wpf-docs/wpf/Pdf-Viewer/How-To/Changing-the-Current-User.md

 {% highlight vbnet %}

 'Initialize PDF Viewer.
-Private pdfViewer1 As New PdfViewerControl()
+Private pdfViewer As New PdfViewerControl()
 'Load the PDF.
-pdfViewer1.Load("Sample.pdf")
+pdfViewer.Load("Sample.pdf")

-'Changing the CurrentUser of document pdfViewer1.CurrentUser = "set the name here";
+'Changing the CurrentUser of document pdfViewer.CurrentUser = "set the name here";

 {% endhighlight %}
 {% endtabs %}